rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-1/assignment.md

 ## Objective

-Set up a solid foundation for the project by creating a Next.js app, integrating Storybook for component development, and establishing a connection with the backend API.
-Follow an incremental approach to ensure all components and connections work as expected before moving forward.
+Set up a solid foundation for the project by creating a Next.js app, integrating Storybook for component development, and building stubs for your components.
+Follow an incremental approach to ensure all components work as expected before moving forward.

 ---